jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 ```

-#### 8.14.19 StreamSlopeContinuous
+#### 8.14.20 StreamSlopeContinuous

-Estimates the slope of each grid cell in a stream network..
+Estimates the slope of each grid cell in a stream network.

 *Parameters*: